LazySammy/LOTUS/tutorials/PARAMETERS.md

 - Options:
   - ```hg38.pk``` ☑️
   - ```<your_reference_genome>```
-> Please make sure the version of your reference genome fits the version of the reference genome you used to align your BAM before getting your VCF files.
+> Please make sure the version of your reference genome fits the version of the one you used to align your BAM before getting your VCF files.

 #### 🔵 ```S_enrichment```
 - You can choose to perform a Gene Ontology Enrichment Anlysis on the mutated genes found in the sample: